oTTeuMsTudio/teach-me-rust-deepseek/Editors/Building a GPU-accelerated image viewer.md

-# building a GPU-accelerated image viewer
+# Building a GPU-accelerated image viewer
 Building a GPU-accelerated image viewer using **Iced** and **wgpu** in Rust is an excellent way to explore modern GUI development and GPU programming.
 Lets go through the process, breaking it into manageable parts.
-By the end of this explanation, you will have a basic understanding of how to integrate these libraries to create a functional image viewer.
+We are learning a basic of how to integrate these libraries to create a functional image viewer.

 ---